YeongHyeon/YeongHyeon.github.io/_posts/2024-02-22-travel_europe_brig.md

 <figure>
 	<img src="/images/2024-02_Europe/240222_Milan/IMG_7242.jpeg" width="600">
 	<figcaption>'VALAIS.
 GRAVE DANS MON COEUR'.
-It means that I will keep the region called VALAIS deeply in my heart.
-I deeply agree that it was such a beautiful region.</figcaption>
+It means that I will keep the region called VALAIS deeply in my mind.
+Also, I deeply agree that it was such a beautiful region.</figcaption>
 </figure>
 <br>